 You need to become a project affiliate to gain access to edit the website, and update these notes

-September 2021: new push for attracting mechanical engineering skills to the project / Engineers Without Borders,
+outreach - New push for attracting mechanical engineering skills to the project / Engineers Without Borders,

 Rebranding the project: changed name from Leaves Blender to Greens for Good.

-Ending Design Considerations phase, slowly starting Design phase.
+development - Ending Design Considerations phase, slowly starting Design phase.

-Writing funding proposal template (get more funding and accelerate the project)
+funding - Writing funding proposal template (get more funding and accelerate the project)

 Rebranding the Leaves Blender project - to help, go here.
 See proposed names

 March 31 - Meeting with first tear Partners (users, dissemination of project deliverables)

 March 30: funding - First funding payments were completed